Null sign: Use in photography

 In photography the null sign, Ø, found on camera lenses denotes the filter thread diameter, measured in millimeters.
 This marking indicates the size of screw-in filters that can be attached to the front of the lens.
 This diameter is separate from any optical specification of the lens, as it is a standardized measurement for photographers to select a compatible filter.
-Common filter thread sizes include 52mm, 72mm, 77mm, and 82mm.
+Common filter thread sizes include 52±, mm.
 If a photographer owns multiple lenses with different filter thread diameters, stepping rings can be utilized to adapt larger filters to smaller lens threads, eliminating the need to purchase duplicate filters in various sizes.